 We recommend 30-minute sessions for children, 60-minute sessions for adults.

+I'm transgender, and I'm wanting to train my voice.
 How long will it take for my voice to sound more feminine/masculine?

 There are many factors that will affect how much your voice can change and how long it will take.
 Factors include how much a client practices, frequency of sessions, age, starting pitch/quality of the voice, lifestyle habits, and health history.
 On average, clients seeking to change the voice as part of their transition will achieve significant results in 3-6 months, if they are taking frequent lessons and practicing daily.
 Disclaimer: results are NOT guaranteed; best results will come from recording/reviewing lessons, practicing daily, and putting instructor suggestions into practice as often as possible in your daily speech.